 Meetings for the 2018-19 season will be held on specified Mondays between September and April at the Devonshire Park Theatre, Eastbourne.
 On these days there will be two similar lectures by the same speaker at 2:30pm and 7:30pm.

 Lectures, which are NOT open to the general public, are programmed to last between 60 and 75 minutes with doors opening half an hour before the scheduled start time.
 Seats cannot be reserved, although a single seat may be kept until 10 minutes before the start, after which it must be surrendered if required.

-Admission to meetings is subject to capacity in the Devonshire Park Theatre and is by production of a non-transferable current Membership Booklet, the issue of which constitutes an acknowledgement of the payment of the subscription.
-Members are requested, therefore, always to show their Membership Booklet to the Stewards at the entrance to the meeting.
+Admission to meetings is subject to capacity in the Devonshire Park Theatre and is by a member’s non-transferable Membership Booklet, the production of which constitutes an acknowledgement of his or her subscription payment.
+Members are therefore requested to bring their booklets and show them to stewards at the point of entry to the auditorium.

 Please use the links below to view our previous meeting programmes.